-Unemployment in Yorkshire fell by 9,000 in the three months to August, official figures have revealed.
+Unemployment in Yorkshire has decreased by 16,000 in the quarter to May, official figures have revealed.

 As the latest figures show an increase in the number of people in our region without work, jobseekers in Boston, Lincolnshire have been sharing their stories of job hunting.
 Despite frequent criticism of migrant workers taking jobs, several said they would not be prepared to take on menial jobs.